 Amanda T. Harrington, PhD, D(ABMM), Director, Clinical Microbiology Laboratory, Loyola University Medical Center

-Fritzie Albarillo, M.D., Infectious Disease Physician, Loyola University Medical Center, Associate Professor, Loyola University Stritch school of Medicine
+Fritzie Albarillo, M.D., Infectious Disease Physician, Loyola University Medical Center, Assistant Professor, Loyola University Stritch School of Medicine

 Who Should Attend?